top of page

 Purpose

 The purpose of this policy is to set forth the procedure for informing users of Piattran about the importance of scheduling service appointments and of properly canceling those services a minimum of one hour in advance should services no longer be needed.
 Any rider who fails to cancel at least one hour prior to their scheduled service will be considered a no-show.
-It is also to let consumers know that an established pattern of no-shows may result in suspension of services or a fee charged.
+It is also to let consumers know that an established pattern of no-shows may result in suspension of services.

 Procedure